- Do I have to file a Maine estate tax return?

 If an estate is subject to the probate process in Maine, you may be required to file Statement 700-SOV or Form 706ME, even though taxes are not owed.
 The probate court may require a copy of an official letter from Maine Revenue Services certifying that an estate tax return has been filed (Certification of Filing) and that any tax due has been paid (Certification of Payment).

-CAUTION: An extension to file the Maine estate tax return is not an extension for the payment of tax.
-If the estate owes tax, a payment estimating the amount due must be paid by the original due date for filing the return in order to avoid a failure to pay penalty.
+CAUTION: An extension of time to file the Maine estate tax return is not an extension of time to pay the tax due.
+If the estate owes tax, the tax must be paid by the original due date for filing the return in order to avoid a failure to pay penalty.
 Interest is charged on any unpaid tax after the original due date of the return.
 (Note: certain estates consisting largely of interest in a closely held business may qualify to request an extension of time for the payment of the Maine estate tax.
 See 36 M.R.S. § 4109.)

 When someone owning Maine real or tangible personal property dies, Maine estate tax law places an automatic lien on that property.
 To request a release of the lien, the representative must take the following steps: